k3jph/corona/_posts/2013-08-21-my-letter-in-significance-magazine.md

   - statistics
   - Yogi Bear
 ---
-<p><strong>Our Boo-boo</strong></p>
+**Our Boo-boo**

-<p>In an unsigned article on xkcd, the authors pity readers who do not recognize “What’s up, Doc?”
+In an unsigned article on xkcd, the authors pity readers who do not recognize “What’s up, Doc?”
 Like the authors, Yogi Bear may be “smarter than the av-er-age bear” (which, I suppose is preferable to a mean bear) when stealing “pic-a-nic baskets.”
-But when  expressing extreme delight, “Yabba dabba doo!” was Fred Flintstone’s catchphrase.</p>
+But when expressing extreme delight, “Yabba dabba doo!” was Fred Flintstone’s catchphrase.